scylladb/scylla-manager/docs/source/repair/repair-faster.rst

 ========================

 If a repair is running on a cluster, you can change the intensity and parallelism level that should be applied while it is running.
-Run the following command to adjust the number of token ranges per Scylla repair job to the maximum supported (in parallel) by a repair master node.
+Run the following command to adjust the number of token ranges per Scylla repair job to the maximum supported (in parallel).

 .. code-block:: none